 If you are a digital nomad or long term traveller looking for a carry-on sized backpack, I don’t think you can go wrong with either the Tortuga or the Osprey Farpoint 40.
 They are both popular backpacks with other travellers: The Yoga Nomads and Till The Money Runs Out are couples with the same Tortuga/Farpoint combination as us, and Jeff from Lengthy Travel and Mirje from Anywhereism travel with the Farpoint 40.

 Update April 2016: We have been travelling with these backpacks for nearly two years now and we couldn’t be happier with our choices.
 Both are comfortable to carry, have been carried on multiple planes (including Ryanair) and fit under bus seats without problems, and are still going strong.
 We even used them for a snowboarding trip to Finland—read our carry-on packing list for cold weather.

 Update October 2016: After over two years we still love our backpacks and they look as good as new.
 Read our updated review of the best carry-on backpack.

 The Carry-On Traveller Book

-If you’d like to learn more about how to travel carry-on only, see my new book, The Carry-On Traveller: The Ultimate Guide to Packing Light, which is now available for the Kindle on Amazon US, Amazon UK or your local Amazon store.
+If you’d like to learn more about how to travel carry-on only, see my book, The Carry-On Traveller: The Ultimate Guide to Packing Light, which is available for the Kindle or paperback on Amazon.

 You can also read our complete packing list.